 (Concepts and definitions describe the legislation governing the output, and a description of the classifications used in the output.)

 Accessibility and clarity

-(Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
+(Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-For information regarding conditions of access to data, please refer to the links below:
+For information regarding conditions of access to data, please refer to the following: